numpy/numpy/doc/source/user/basics.types.rst

 Many functions in NumPy, especially those in `numpy.linalg`, involve floating-point arithmetic, which can introduce small inaccuracies due to the way computers represent decimal numbers.
-For instance, when computing the determinant of the following matrix:
+For instance, when performing basic arithmetic operations involving floating-point numbers:

-    >>> import numpy as np
-    >>> a = np.array([[5, 5, 6], [7, 7, 5], [4, 4, 8]])
-    >>> print(np.linalg.det(a)) # Result is close to 0 due to floating-point precision
+    >>> 0.3 - 0.2 - 0.1  # This does not equal 0 due to floating-point precision
-    -3.1974423109204565e-14

-One may receive a result like ``-3.1974423109204565e-14`` instead of ``0``.
-This is a behavior common to all frameworks that use floating point arithmetic.
+    -2.7755575615628914e-17

-To handle such cases, it's advisable to use the condition number of the matrix, which provides information about the matrix's sensitivity to numerical errors.
+To handle such cases, it's advisable to use functions like `np.isclose` to compare values, rather than checking for exact equality:
-For example:

-    >>> np.linalg.cond(a)  # Compute condition number to assess matrix stability inf

-A high condition number indicates that the matrix is close to singular, meaning small changes or inaccuracies in floating-point arithmetic can lead to large errors.
+    >>> np.isclose(0.3 - 0.2 - 0.1, 0, rtol=1e-05)  # Check for closeness to 0
+    True

+In this example, `np.isclose` accounts for the minor inaccuracies that occur in floating-point calculations by applying a relative tolerance, ensuring that results within a small threshold are considered close.

 For information about precision in calculations, see `Floating-Point Arithmetic <https://docs.oracle.com/cd/E19957-01/806-3568/ncg_goldberg.html>`_.